Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintC/us024/01.requirements-engineering/Readme.md

-# US006 - Register a vehicle.
+# US024 - As a GSM, I want to Postpone an entry in the Agenda to a specific future date.

 ## 1. Requirements Engineering